segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 ## User Consent

 To communicate user consent, Comscore requires customers add a label called `cs_ucfr` to events.
 Segment supports setting the `cs_ucfr` label on web only.
 Using the **Comscore User Consent Label** setting, input the custom field you would like to map to `cs_ucfr`.
+The custom field mapped to `cs_ucfr` should be present on **all** page calls as per comScore's requirements.

 Segment will map values to comScore's `cs_ucfr` label as outlined below:

 | Custom Field Value | `cs_ucfr` Value |
 | ------------ | ------------ |